Home

 saturday workshops

-Space Place family workshops are offered every Saturday at 10 a.m. for children ages 6-10 and their parents.
+Space Place family workshops are offered during the school year on Saturdays at 10 a.m. for children ages 6-10 and their families.
 The workshops are free and open to the public.
-No registration is required for any of the workshops but attendance is LIMITED to the first 50 people.
+No registration is required.

 back to top